terminal42/escargot/README.md

 * `Escargot::setMaxDepth(int $maxDepth)`

    Lets you configure the maximum depth Escargot will crawl.
-Your base URI equals to level `0` and from there on the level is increased.
+Your URIs in your base URI collection all equal to level `0` and from there on the level is increased.

 * `Escargot::setRequestDelay(int $requestDelay)`